Hussain-Naik/PP4-MyGameStats/TESTING.md

 ### CSS Validation:

-- Not applicable, as all application CSS using Bootstrap 5 library
+- All application CSS using Bootstrap 5 library, no other external CSS used

 ### JS Validation:

-- Not applicable, as all application JavaScript using Bootstrap 5 library
+- All application JavaScript using Bootstrap 5 library, no other Javascript code used

 ### Python Validation: